NanoBillion/gallant/README.md

 The FreeBSD
 [vt(4)](https://man.freebsd.org/cgi/man.cgi?query=vt&apropos=0&sektion=4)
-driver works with fine with the full 32 bit codepoint range.
+driver works fine with the full 32 bit codepoint range.

 ## How does it look?